seuros/orbitcast/README.md

 # cargo install orbitcast --features postgres

 # Development (single-node, in-memory)
-cargo install orbitcast --features memory
-# If you want memory without compiling PostgreSQL deps:
-# cargo install orbitcast --no-default-features --features memory
+cargo install orbitcast --no-default-features --features memory
 ```

-> At least one backend is required.
-Features are additive; when both are enabled,
+> Exactly one backend is required.
+Use `--no-default-features` to disable the default PostgreSQL backend when using `memory`.
-> the binary prefers `memory`.

 ## Configuration